him-dating-app/website/README.md

 # Him?
 Landing Page

-A production-ready Next.js 14 landing page for Him? - a safe space for women to share, support, and look out for one another in dating.
+A production-ready Next.js 14 landing page for Him? - a safe space for women to share, support, and look out for one another while dating.

 ## Tech Stack